Zohra Begum Kazi

 Zohra Begum Kazi (15 October 1912 – 7 November 2007) was the first Bengali Muslim female physician.
-She was awarded Tamgha-e-Pakistan (1964), Begum Rokeya Padak (2002) and Ekushey Padak (2008).
+She was awarded the Tamgha-e-Pakistan in 1964, Begum Rokeya Padak in 2002, and the Ekushey Padak in 2008.

 Early life and family

-Kazi was born in Rajnandgaon, Chhattisgarh, United Provinces of British India.
+Kazi was born in Rajnandgaon, British India now in Chhattisgarh, India.
 She has been called the Florence Nightingale of Dhaka.
 Kazi came from Kazi family of Gopalpur in the Madaripur District in what was then Bengal.
 Her father, Kazi Abdus Sattar was also a physician and a politician.
 At the age of 32, Kazi married a lawmaker, Razuddin Bhuiyan MLC MP, the only son of the Zamindar of Hatirdia in Monohardi Upazila, Narsingdi District.
 She was widowed in 1963.
 Although she did not have any children of her own, Kazi adopted and educated many children from impoverished families throughout Bangladesh.

 Her eldest brother Kazi Ashraf Mahmud was a Hindi poet.
 He retired as a professor of botany, Dhaka University.
 Mahmud is most noted for a controversial book of correspondence between Mahatma Gandhi and himself, published privately immediately after the partition of India.
 Kazi's family was closely tied to Mahatma Gandhi and several prominent Indian and later Pakistani politicians of that era.
 Ashraf served as the secretary general of All India Students Federation when Kazi Nazrul Islam was the organizations president.

 Her youngest sister Shirin Kazi was also a physician, and a poet.
 She was noted as being the first Bengali female doctor to obtain a DRCOG degree in 1951.
 Shirin Kazi later specialized in pediatrics.
 She was also known for having adopted and raised several children from less fortunate families.

 All three siblings once lived in Sevagram, the ashram established by Mahatma Gandhi in Nagpur, India.
-Zohra Kazi also volunteered at Mahatma Gandhi's Sevashram, (which later gave birth to the Mahatma Gandhi Institute of Medical Sciences) providing free medical care for the poor.
+Zohra Kazi also volunteered at Mahatma Gandhi's Sevashram (which later gave birth to the Mahatma Gandhi Institute of Medical Sciences) providing free medical care for the poor.
 She also served as an honorary secretary of the Kasturba Gandhi Hospital.